jaco-uoeo/ml-artefact/README.md

 # ml-artefact
-Artefacts related to the UoEO Machine Learening Module
+Artefacts related to the UoEO Machine Learning Module